BristolDataScienceSociety/Workshop2024-25/Workshop6/MLIntro.md

 - Supervised learning: The computer is presented with example inputs and their desired outputs, given by a "teacher", and the goal is to learn a general rule that maps inputs to outputs.
 There are two major types:
    - Regression - when predicting a value from infinitely many possible outcomes. e.g. House price prediction.

-   - Classification - when predicting from a small number of possible outcomes. e.g. whether an email is a spam email(yes/no).
+   - Classification - when predicting from a small number of possible outcomes. e.g. whether an email is a spam email (yes/no).

 - Unsupervised learning: No labels are given to the learning algorithm, leaving it on its own to find structure in its input. i.e. Our goal is to find something interesting in the unlabelled inputs themselves.
 This could be:
-   - discover hidden patterns in data.
+   - Discovering hidden patterns in data.
-   - placing unlabelled data into clusters.
+   - Placing unlabelled data into clusters.
-   - a means towards an end (feature learning).
+   - A means towards an end (feature learning).

 - Reinforcement learning: A computer program interacts with a dynamic environment in which it must perform a certain goal (such as driving a vehicle or playing a game against an opponent).
 As it navigates its problem space, the program is provided feedback that's analogous to rewards, which it tries to maximize. i.e. The program learns from actions done by high rewards and avoid actions done by low rewards.
 Although each algorithm has advantages and limitations, no single algorithm works for all problems.

 # What will we learn in this TB?

-- Workshop 6: loss function, linear regression, generalised linear model (extra)
+- Workshop 6: loss function and linear regression
 - Workshop 7: decision tree and random forest
 - Workshop 8: support vector machine (SVM) and principal component analysis (PCA)
 - Workshop 9: k-neighbours and unsupervised learning algorithms (i.e. k-means)